-And it wasn’t just the rocks that I found fascinating, it’s the whole area of the Bay of Fundy and the incredible high and low tides.
-It’s for that reason I decided to dedicate an entire post about it, a guide to visiting Hopewell Rocks.
+But it wasn’t just the rocks that blew me away—it was the entire Bay of Fundy National Park, with its mind-blowing high and low tides.
+That’s why I decided to dedicate an entire post to it: a guide to visiting Hopewell Rocks.

 Hopewell Rocks Facts